Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/14 - Scalability Design/README.md

 **Skill Description**
 ----------
-The fellow understands the importance of scaling, how it impacts the overall goals of the company and consequences on users.
+The Fellow understands the importance of scaling, how it impacts the overall goals of the company and consequences on users.
 They know when to make trade-offs between scalability designing for short term and long-terms goals.
 They're relentless in thinking about their design decisions and how it'll work in the future at 10x usage.

 **Output**
 ----------
 After attaining this skill, and as a demonstration of it, a person should be able to create the following:

-1. A project with tests simulations how the systems performs with 1000, 100000, 1000000, 100000000 users
+1. A project with stress tests for scale
-2. Documentation explaining the scalability design learnings and decisions that were made
+2. Notes of scalability design decisions made in project (1)

 **Objectives**